balcilar/gnn-spectral-expressive-power/README.md

 ## MNIST Dataset Results

 Briefly launch the mnist_code.py script.
 You set the method selection hard coded.
 You can select your method and launch the script.

+	python mnist_code.py

 ## MNIST Dataset Results

 Briefly launch the appendix_I.py script.
 You set the method selection hard coded.
 You can select your method and launch the script.

+	python appendix_I.py

 ## BandClass Dataset Results

 Briefly launch the appendix_J.py script.
 You set the method selection hard coded.
 You can select your method and launch the script.

+	python appendix_J.py

+## Requirements
+These libraries versions are not stricly needed.
+But these are the configurations in our test machine.
+Also all dependencies of pytorch-geometric are needed.
+- Python==3.8.5
+- pytorch==1.5.1
+- pytorch_geometric==1.6.1
+- numpy==1.19.1
+- scipy==1.5.2
+- matplotlib==3.3.1